 Chelsea and Manchester City fans clash in Porto ahead of Champions League final

-There have been violent clashes between Chelsea and Manchester City football fans in Porto ahead of this weekend’s Champions League final in the Portuguese city.
+Chelsea and Manchester City fans have been involved in violent clashes in Porto ahead of this weekend’s Champions League final.

-Footage shared on social media shows fans chanting and fighting in the streets and throwing chairs at one another.
+Footage shared on social media shows supporters chanting and fighting in the streets and throwing chairs at each other.

 Locals were seen attempting to intervene before police eventually broke up the violence.
 There have been no reports of any arrests.